GodelTech/git-hooks/README.md

 ## Common Git hooks you can use

-After setting `core.hooksPath`, place standard Git hook files in that directory, for example:
+After setting `core.hooksPath`, place standard Git hook files in that directory.
+Common examples:

 - `pre-commit`
 - `commit-msg`
 - `pre-push`
 - `post-commit`

-For a full hook list, see Git docs: https://git-scm.com/docs/githooks
+For a full hook list, see `docs/git-hooks-reference.md` and Git docs: https://git-scm.com/docs/githooks

 ## Quick start